 Websites and apps let consumers shop around for the cheapest forms of prescription medications.
-With LowestMed, for example, plug in the medication, dosage, quantity, and ZIP code, and the app populates a list of prices at pharmacies in your area.
-(For those concerned about privacy, the app's creator and CEO, Brad Bangerter, says consumers' information isn't sold to third parties.)
-GoodRx is another comparison website that helps consumers find the lowest prices at nearby pharmacies.
+With LowestMed, for example, plug in the medication, dosage, quantity, and ZIP code, and the app populates a list of prices at local pharmacies.
+(For those concerned about privacy, the app says consumers' information isn't collected, tracked, or sold to third parties.)
+GoodRx is another comparison website that helps consumers print coupons to get the lowest prices at nearby pharmacies.

-Walmart, Target, and some major chain pharmacies charge only $4 for a 30-day supply of many commonly prescribed generic medications.
+Walmart, Target, and some major chain pharmacies have been known to charge as little as $4 for a 30-day supply of many commonly prescribed generic medications.
 These programs don't come with extra fees or membership costs.
-Check to see if any grocery chains near you offer similar savings through discount programs.
-At ShopRite, for instance, a 90-day supply of certain medications costs only $10.
-AARP also offers a mail-order discount program that covers all FDA-approved prescription drugs.
+Check to see if grocery chains near you offer similar savings through discount programs.
+AARP also offers a mail-order discount program that covers FDA-approved prescription drugs.

 If your doctor wants to put you on a new drug, ask if he or she can provide samples so you can try a few doses for free before paying to fill the prescription.
 Some doctors may be even more generous, depending on their stock of samples.

 Coupons aren't just for toiletries and groceries; they also yield prescription savings.
 Search sites such as Internet Drug Coupons to find manufacturer coupons and free trials from pharmaceutical companies.
 You can also check to see who manufactures your prescriptions and go directly to the drug companies' websites.
 Many offer free 30-day trials or coupons.